 Performance fabric tends to be lightweight so it won’t weigh down your luggage as much — for example, a pair of tech pants will weigh half as much as a pair of jeans.
 Lightweight fabric also tends to dry quicker than something like cotton jeans which absorb water.

 Moisture Wicking & Breathability

 One of the most important factors in keeping comfortable is keeping dry.
 Moisture-wicking fabric helps pull sweat away from your skin and its breathability lets the moisture escape from the fabric.

 Stretch and Comfort

 Every fabric will have a different amount of stretch.
 Unsurprisingly, fabric with more stretch tends to be more comfortable since it allows you to move with less restriction.

-But you’re always making a compromise when it comes to stretch because, in general, you sacrifice durability/water-repellency for stretch.
+But you’re always making a compromise when it comes to stretch because, in general, you sacrifice durability/water-repellency for stretchability.

 Certain fabrics are naturally water repellent and others have chemical coatings which help keep water from soaking into the fabric.

-Note: The chemical water-resistant coatings aren’t permanent so it will become less effective the more the garment is washed.
+Note: The chemical water-resistant coatings aren’t permanent so they will become less effective the more the garment is washed.